-"Our favorite thing is Orvus Horse Shampoo," Mead explains.
+"Our favorite thing is Orvus Paste Shampoo," Mead explains.
 "That is mainly because it is fairly organic and is designed for animal hair, which of course is what wool is."

 Step 5: Clean with Gentle Shampoo

-Using a horse shampoo or something similar—Mead also says something gentle like Dr. Bronner's will also work in a pinch—fill a bucket with soapy water.
+Using an animal shampoo or something similar—Mead also says something gentle like Dr. Bronner's will also work in a pinch—fill a bucket with soapy water.
 Test a corner to make sure the colors don't run.
 If they do, add some white vinegar to set the color.
 If the rug is particularly smelly, Mead says it's also fine to add a little Tide to deodorize.